bachmanp/etholos1/policy.md

 Any transactions generated via the Patient Identifier will be enforced via policy through the entire Identity Ecosystem.

+This is limited to where policy can be applied, (such as c=US), by means of various technlogies such as attribute authorities, attribute certificates and generally is the traditional identity landscape of relying parties.

-The minimal requirements are detailed below.
+The minimal Fair Information Practices requirements are detailed below.

 This is possible by building soverign identity linked to PKI in a manner where patient identity information is governed by Fair Information Principles as definable computer enforced Policy which scales up to International Agreements, to National Governments, to States, Organizations, and Individuals.

 This is built into the exchange of data relating to Patient Identity.
+This must be built on the FIPPS below.
+Meaningful consent should allow for patients to audit how their information is being used.
+There are negative counter patterns in which this was not done.

 These fair practices are essential to the continued economic success of the US.